 White Ribbon Accreditation

+The department has been reaccredited as a White Ribbon Workplace.
 The White Ribbon program accredits workplaces that promote respectful, safe and inclusive cultures by taking active steps to prevent and respond to violence.

 DFV is a workplace issue, and can impact a person’s safety, wellbeing, attendance, and performance at work.

 We recognise that violence is grounded in gender inequality.
 As a department, we play a critical role in creating cultural change to stop violence against women, both in and out of the workplace.